jessiekathryng/joleneLyrics/README.md

 # Jolene Lyrics page made with HTML and CSS
-Song title and foote buttons will take you to the corresponding youtube song video
+Song title and footer buttons will take you to the corresponding youtube song video